pyrddlgym-project/pyRDDLGym/docs/jax.rst

 ===============

 In this tutorial, we discuss how a RDDL model can be compiled into a differentiable simulator using JAX.
-We also show how gradient ascent can be used to estimate optimal actions.
+We also show how gradient ascent can be used to do optimal control.

 Requirements
 ------------